viatc/viamybox/README.md

 The ViaMyBox project uses the mjpg-streamer of the jacksonliam project https://github.com/jacksonliam/mjpg-streamer If you use another mjpg-streamer, exclude the section # mjpg-streamer from the 01aftercopy.sh file

-If you are using apache web server or nginx, look in the #nginx section in the file ViaMyBox uses a web server at the address /home/pi/viamybox/www on port 80 If the port 80 for the web server is allocated, change the port in the file /home/pi/viamybox/conffiles/viamybox.local before installation.
+If you are using apache web server or nginx, look in the #nginx section in the file.
+ViaMyBox uses a web server at the address /home/pi/viamybox/www on port 80 If the port 80 for the web server is allocated, change the port in the file /home/pi/viamybox/conffiles/viamybox.local before installation.